-Judge in high-profile cases killed outside Chicago home
+Judge in high-profile cases killed outside his Chicago home

 "We're investigating a multitude of possible leads," she said.

+"They would tend to go work out every morning together," Staples said.

+Police said they are investigating whether robbery may have been a motive, but so far, it does not appear any property was stolen.

 Authorities have not released a detailed description of the gunman, who remains at large.
+The FBI is offering a $25,000 reward for anyone with information leading to the arrest of the killer.